-Dr Geoffrey M. Miller drops into Barry O’Keefe Library on occaision, and I have enjoyed our chats.
+Dr Geoffrey M. Miller drops into Barry O’Keefe Library on occasion and I’ve enjoyed our chats.
 Dr Miller’s WW1 medical findings appear in online journal articles.
 His findings on the on death of the Red Baron are used in journal articles as an authoritative source.
-They are quoted below.
-In addition to The Death of Manfred von Richthofen: Who fired the fatal shot?
-Dr Miller has also written other articles, including one on the Sydney vs Emden battle

 1. Richthofen was shot by Captain Brown.